cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ### Connections

 A connection encapsulates two `ConnectionEnd` objects on two separate blockchains.
-Each `ConnectionEnd` is associated with a client of the counter-party blockchain.
-The connection handshake is responsible for verifying that the light clients on each chain are correct for their respective counter-parties.
+Each `ConnectionEnd` is associated with a client of the counterparty blockchain.
+The connection handshake is responsible for verifying that the light clients on each chain are correct for their respective counterparties.
 Connections are responsible for facilitating all cross-chain verification of the IBC state.
 A connection can be associated with any number of channels.

 ### Proofs & paths

 In IBC, blockchains do not directly pass messages to each other over the network.
-To communicate, blockchains commit state to a precisely defined path reserved for a specific message type and a specific counter-party.
-Relayers monitor for updates to these paths and relay messages by submitting the data stored under the path along with a proof of that data to the counter-party chain.
+To communicate, blockchains commit state to a precisely defined path reserved for a specific message type and a specific counterparty.
+Relayers monitor for updates to these paths and relay messages by submitting the data stored under the path along with a proof of that data to the counterparty chain.
 The paths that all IBC implementations must support for committing IBC messages are defined in the [ICS-24 implementation](https://github.com/cosmos/ics/tree/master/spec/core/ics-024-host-requirements) about host requirements.
 The proof format that all implementations must produce and verify is defined in the [ICS-23 implementation](https://github.com/confio/ics23).

 ### Capabilities